-F. Chimney Requirements
+E. Chimney Requirements

 When planning your fireplace location, the chimney construction and necessary clearances must be considered.
 The fireplace system and chimney components have been tested to provide flexibility in construction.
-Vertical distances are measured from the base of the fireplace as shown in Figure 5.2.
+The following figures are the minimum distances from the base of the fireplace.